-The rules on monitoring academic progress within this document do not apply to Apprentices studying postgraduate modules, or students studying non-apprenticeship modules, Microcredentials or standalone courses.
-If you are returning to study a non-apprenticeship module, the Academic Progress Policy 2019/20 (Taught Courses) will apply to you.
+The rules on monitoring academic progress within this document do not apply to Apprentices studying postgraduate modules, or Students or Learners studying non-apprenticeship modules, Microcredentials, vocational qualifications or standalone courses.
+If you are returning to study a non-apprenticeship module, the Academic Progress Policy 2022/23 (Taught Courses) will apply to you.